-Similar to Alternative 2, those methods described in Appendix B would generally be available to those people experiencing damage or threats associated with aquatic rodents in the State; however, immobilizing drugs and euthanasia chemicals would have limited availability to the public and other entities under this alternative.
+Similar to Alternative 2, those methods described in Appendix B would generally be available to those people experiencing damage or threats associated with aquatic mammals in the State; however, immobilizing drugs and euthanasia chemicals would have limited availability to the public and other entities under this alternative.
 Under this alternative, appropriately licensed veterinarians or people under their supervision would be the only entities that could use immobilizing drugs and euthanasia chemicals.
+Zinc phosphide is a restricted use pesticide; therefore, only persons with a pesticide applicators license could purchase zinc phosphide and only licensed pesticide applicators could use zinc phosphide or people under their supervision.

-Those people experiencing damage or threats of damage could contact WS; however, WS would immediately refer the requester to the ADCNR and/or to other entities.
-The requester could contact other entities for information and assistance with managing damage, could take actions to alleviate damage themselves without contacting any entity, or could take no further action.
+Under this alternative, those people experiencing damage or threats of damage could contact the WS program; however, WS would immediately refer the requester to the TWSP, to the TPWD, and/or to other entities.
+The requester could contact other entities for information and assistance with managing damage, could take actions to alleviate damage without contacting any entity, or could take no further action.